JeffersonLab/xmsg-docs/content/guides/subscriptions.md

 the `subSocket` will be unsubscribed to the topic, and the connection will be closed.

-{: .note }
+!!! note
     Stopping the subscription will not remove or interrupt the callbacks of the subscription that are still pending or running in the internal threadpool.

 All active subscriptions will also be closed when the actor is destroyed.